 All members must make a declaration of any potential conflicts of interest that may require their withdrawal in advance of each meeting.

-The audit and risk committee shall meet a minimum of four times a year in January, April, September and November.
+The audit and risk committee shall meet quarterly.
 There will be an additional meeting in June solely for the purpose of reviewing the annual report and accounts.

 The committee shall meet in private session with the internal and external auditors respectively, and together, as the chair requests, to consider matters of internal control or any other matter within its terms of reference.